ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 As the DTLS handshake protocol runs atop the record protocol, to account for long handshake messages that cannot fit within a single record, DTLS supports fragmentation and subsequent reconstruction of handshake messages across records.
 The receiver must reassemble records before processing.

-DTLS relies on unique UDP 4-tuples to allow peers with multiple DTLS connections between them to demultiplex connections, constraining protocol design slightly more than UDP: application-layer demultiplexing over the same 4-tuple is not possible without trial decryption as all application-layer data is encrypted to a connection-specific cryptographic context. {{I-D.ietf-tls-dtls-connection-id}} specifies a connection identifier extension for DTLS 1.2 and 1.3 {{I-D.ietf-tls-dtls13} that permits multiplexing of independent connections over the same 4-tuple.
+DTLS relies on unique UDP 4-tuples to identify connections.
+Since all application-layer data is encrypted, demultiplexing over the same 4-tuple requires the use of a connection identifier extension {{I-D.ietf-tls-dtls-connection-id}} to permit identification of the correct connection-specific cryptographic context without the use of trial decryption.
+(Note that this extension is only supported in DTLS 1.2 and 1.3 {{I-D.ietf-tls-dtls13}.)

 Since datagrams can be replayed, DTLS provides optional anti-replay detection based on a window of acceptable sequence numbers {{RFC6347}}.